-Since the rear segments see no direct flare photons below 100 keV, we can use them at these low energies as a hard x-ray polarimeter (McConnell et al., 2002).
+Since the rear segments see no direct flare photons below 100 keV, we can use them at these low energies as a hard X-ray polarimeter (McConnell et al., 2002).
 There is a cylinder of beryllium 3 cm in diameter and 3.5 cm long attached to the coldplate, nestled among the rear segments near the center of the spectrometer.
 Above this cylinder is a thin spot in the spectrometer shell and a hole in the grid trays, so that solar photons > 20 keV can reach the cylinder and scatter into the adjacent rear segments.
-The Compton cross section, differential in azimuth angle, is a function of the angle from the polarization axis.
+The Compton cross-section, differential in azimuth angle, is a function of the angle from the polarization axis.
 Thus, by watching the relative counting rates in these rear segments, we will measure the direction and degree of polarization for incoming photons of roughly 20-100 keV.
 Simulations (McConnell et al., 2002) suggest that we will be able to detect polarization fractions as low as a few percent for the largest flares.
-The key difficulty in the analysis will be photons scattered from the Earth's atmosphere, which also produce low-energy counts in the rears and which also vary with the spacecraft spin, albeit with one peak per spin instead of two.
+The key difficulty in the analysis will be photons scattered from the Earth's atmosphere, which also produce low-energy counts in the rear detectors and which also vary with the spacecraft spin, albeit with one peak per spin instead of two.
+Since this component will not be a perfect sinusoid, any firstharmonic power it has could be mistaken for a polarization signal.
 Scattering in the coldplate and other passive materials into the rear detectors does not modulate with the spacecraft spin, and so it only interferes with polarization measurements by increasing the background count rate.

 2.5.3.
-Graded-Z shielding
+Graded-Z Shielding

-In the absence of a heavy active shield, there were several places were a small amount of passive shielding to block hard x-rays was considered valuable.
-In each place, the material is a "graded-Z" laminate of metals: from outside to inside, 0.5 mm of tantalum, 1.0 mm of tin, and 0.5 mm of stainless steel.
+In the absence of a heavy active shield, there were several places were a small amount of passive shielding to block hard X-rays was considered valuable.
+In each place, the material is a 'graded-Z' laminate of metals: from outside to inside, 0.5 mm of tantalum, 1.0 mm of tin, and 0.5 mm of stainless steel.
 The tantalum stops most incident photons up to 100 keV.
 Each successive metal absorbs the K-shell fluorescence photons of the one before it.
 The iron K-shell photons from the steel are absorbed in the aluminum structures backing the shielding, and the aluminum K-shell photons are both too low in energy to trigger the detectors and mostly stopped in the aluminum itself.
 The combination is mostly opaque below 100 keV, and fairly transparent above.

 A ring of this material surrounds the side surface of the front segments to shield them from background photons from the Earth and space, so that they can be sensitive to the faintest possible microflares.
 A washer-shaped ring sits above the shoulder of each of the rear segments to protect them from direct solar photons.
-Both these rings are visible in Figure 1B.
+Both these rings are visible in Figure 1(B).
 Finally, a larger sheet of the material, with holes for each detector and the Be scatterer, is attached to the top cryostat wall, below the attenuator assemblies.
-Its purpose is to minimize the number of solar hard x-rays which scatter in the coldplate and other cryostat materials and enter the rear segments at low energies.
-This serves two functions: to keep the counting rates in the rear segments from saturating during the very largest flares, and to reduce the background against which polarization measurements will be made in the rear segments at low energies.
+Its purpose is to minimize the number of solar hard X-rays which scatter in the coldplate and other cryostat materials and enter the rear segments at low energies.
+This serves two functions: to keep the counting rates in the rear segments from saturating during the largest flares, and to reduce the background against which polarization measurements will be made in the rear segments at low energies.